metabase/metabase/docs/operations-guide/environment-variables.md

 # Environment variables

-Many settings in Metabase can viewed and modified in the Admin Panel, or set via environment variables.
+Many settings in Metabase can be viewed and modified in the Admin Panel, or set via environment variables.
 The environment variables always take precedence.

 Setting environment variables can be done in various ways depending on how Metabase is being run.